gdw-workshop/2021_GDW_Workshop/exercises/command-line-tutorial.md

 ### NOTE:  Avoid using spaces in folder or filenames, they can cause a lot of problems.
 Use "_" instead!!!

 Minimize the terminal and look at your Desktop.
-Is your folder there?
+Is your new folder there?
 Great!
 Now move into this new folder:

 ```